jmandel/fhir-js-client/README.md

 have all the dependencies in place, you can build the library with the `grunt` command.

-Here are the exact steps to build the build the client library on Ubuntu 14.04:
+Here are the exact steps to build the client library on Ubuntu 14.04:

 ```